prashantexe/ChainsHunter/README.md

 ## 🏆 Get Started

 Ready to dive into the future of gaming?
-Visit Chainhunter Website and start your adventure today on the **Base chain**!
+Visit ChainsHunter Website and start your adventure today on the **Base chain**!

 https://www.chainshunter.xyz/

 ---

-**Chainhunter**: Where gaming excellence meets the security and transparency of the **Base chain**.
+**ChainsHunter**: Where gaming excellence meets the security and transparency of the **Base chain**.
 Play now and be part of the revolution!

 ---